fhiso/basic-concepts/triples-discovery.md

 redirects: in particular, if one *term name* IRI permanently redirects to another *term name* IRI, applications *must not* assume the *terms* are synonymous.

+Server support for *Triples Discovery* on *namespace names* is *optional*, and a *conformant* server which opts not to support it *must not* generate a response in N-Triples or an alternative media type from {§other-fmts}, and *should* instead send a 406 "Not Acceptable" or 404 "Not Found" response, depending whether or not documentation of the *namespace* is available in an alternative format.
+If *Triples Discovery* of *namespaces* is supported and if the *discovery IRI* is a *namespace name*, a redirect is *optional*, but response *must* contain the *required triples* given in {§required-triples}.

 *Conformant* servers *may* support any version of HTTP and any additional HTTP features.